gbadev-org/tonc/content/pages/affobj.md

 } ALIGN4 OBJ_AFFINE;
 ```

-The *signed* 16-bit members `pa, pb, pc` and `pd` are 8.8 fixed point numbers that form the actual matrix, which I will refer to as **P**, in correspondence with the elements' names.
+The *signed* 16-bit members `pa`, `pb`, `pc` and `pd` are 8.8 fixed point numbers that form the actual matrix, which I will refer to as **P**, in correspondence with the elements' names.
 For more information about this matrix, go to the [affine matrix](affine.html) section.
 Do so now if you haven't already, because I'm not going to repeat it here.
-If all you are after is a simple scale-then-rotate matrix, try this: for a zoom by s~x~ and s~y~ followed by a counter-clockwise rotation by α, the correct matrix is this:
+If all you are after is a simple scale-then-rotate matrix, try this: for a zoom by s<sub>x</sub> and s<sub>y</sub> followed by a counter-clockwise rotation by α, the correct matrix is this:
 <!--
 \vb{P} =
 \begin{bmatrix}